 E-MS: By accident?

 Elm Sunday: On purpose.
 But I forgave her.
 Her daughters didn't.
 But you have to forgive, otherwise you don't progress, you know?
-Still, Sophie Mae's a hoot, especially in a hot tub!
+Still, Sophie Mae's a real hoot, especially in a hot tub!

-E-MS: So, after a long time of lessons, you left Inn Lak'ech.
+E-MS: So, after a long time of lessons, you eventually left Inn Lak'ech.
 Why was that?
 Did you get into trouble?

 Elm Sunday: No, silly, I had a mission.
 I had to save Mermie.